al-sakka/Car-Parking-Sensor/README.md

 - **Buzzer_off**: Deactivates the buzzer.

 ### LCD Driver
-- Use the 4-bit mode LCD driver from the course.
+- Used the 4-bit mode LCD driver.
 - Displays distance and "Stop" message as needed.

 ### Ultrasonic Driver